BrightBoost/devops/session2/cicd_pipeline.md

 - **Docker-based**: Build a Docker image and run it locally or deploy to a free Docker hosting platform like Azure Container Instances (if credits allow) or a local Minikube cluster.
 - **Platform as a Service**: Heroku free tier (for Express), Netlify (for React frontends), Render, or Railway.
-- **Static Hosting**: If they only do a React frontend, GitHub Pages or Netlify can be quick wins.
+- **Static Hosting**: If you only do a React frontend, GitHub Pages or Netlify can be quick wins.

 Again, weigh the pros and cons: does the team want to learn containerization?
 Or is Heroku’s Git based autodeploy enough?
 No solution is “best” here; it’s about what fits the skills and the time constraints.